-Regulators and courts may consider evaluating the attendant circumstances surrounding an organization's use of ephemeral messaging.
-This includes the various technological aspects of ephemeral messaging applications.
+aspects of ephemeral messaging applications.
 The most widely used applications allow the user to set whether messages will be deleted after a certain time or after being read.
 Others, aimed at enterprise level applications, provide more centralized control by the organization.
 As detailed more fully in Guideline Three of this Commentary, the features that ephemeral messaging technologies offer are important considerations when organizations select their communication platforms and develop their approach to an ephemeral messaging policy.
 Regulators and courts need not defer to an organization's use of ephemeral messaging where the selected application cannot be configured to align and satisfy its obligations for information retention.

-When organizations have implemented an ephemeral messaging program consistent with the recommendations memorialized in Guideline Two and Guideline Three of this Commentary, regulators and courts should consider that such a program (absent contrary circumstances) is both reasonable and executed in good faith.
+When organizations have implemented an ephemeral messaging program consistent with the recommendations memorialized in Guideline Two and Guideline Three of this Commentary, regulators and courts may consider that such a program (absent contrary circumstances) is both reasonable and executed in good faith.